EmmanuelJeanBriand/BBLearnTools/README.md

 Packages: currently only one:

-* blathjax: for rendering math in Blackboard with Mathjax2.
+* blackjax: for rendering math in Blackboard with Mathjax2.

-## Module *blathjax*
+## Module *blackjax*

 [Blackboard Learn](https://www.blackboard.com/teaching-learning/learning-management/blackboard-learn) is a widespread commercial LMS (Learning Management System).
 LaTeX syntax for math content can be used in blackboard's text editor.
 Depending on the configuration of Blackboard Learn (on a campus), this LaTeX code may be interpreted by [WIRIS](https://docs.wiris.com/en/mathtype/mathtype_web/latex-support) and rendered with images.
 This is the default behaviour.
 The result is not always satisfying.
 An not very-known alternative is to use locally (regardless of the campus-wide configuration) [Mathjax2](https://docs.mathjax.org/en/v2.7-latest/start.html), instead of the default WIRIS, to render math content.

-*Blathjax* provides tools to convert text written outside of Blackboard Learn, into text whose math can sucessfully be rendered by Mathjax2 within Blackboard Learn.
+*Blackjax* provides tools to convert text written outside of Blackboard Learn, into text whose math can sucessfully be rendered by Mathjax2 within Blackboard Learn.

 ### Example of usage: